 ||Line 2 (SEPOLIA-DAFNI) is extended on either side and the Metro network now reaches AGIOS ANTONIOS (Peristeri) Station to the west and AGIOS DIMITRIOS/ALEKOS PANAGOULIS Station to the south.|

-Nowadays, the two Lines of the Athens Metro are 51.7 km long in total (including 20.7km of suburban railway line from DOUKISSIS PLAKENTIAS to the Airport) with 30 modern Stations (plus 4 stations in common use with the Suburban Railway).
-Metro Lines 2 and 3 serve approximately 700,000 passengers on a daily basis, while Line 1 of ISAP (25.6km long with 23 Stations) serves 415,000 passengers.
+Nowadays, the two Lines of the Athens Metro are 59.7 km long in total (including 20.7 km of suburban railway line from Doukissis Plakentias to the Airport) with 40 modern Stations (including 4 stations in common use with the Suburban Railway).
+Metro Lines 2 and 3 serve approximately 938,000 passengers on a daily basis, while Line 1 of ISAP (25.6km long with 24 Stations) serves 460,000 passengers.
 The citizens of Athens are now in the position to perform “combined trips”, thus, saving valuable time in their every day transfers.
 It takes only 14 minutes to the Metro users to cover the distance between Syntagma and Halandri, while the same distance is covered in 45 minutes in peak hours by using a privately owned vehicle.